GaborFicsor/steezy-spatula/README.md

 <hr>

-During the early stages of development, I tried using [figma](https://www.figma.com/), where I came up with the idea for the landing page, but due to my neurodivergent brain I found it hard and overwhelming to even come up with a rough mock-up for a complete design, however, this is clearly something that I am getting the hang of and I can see myself progressing with.
+During the early stages of development, I tried using [figma](https://www.figma.com/), where I came up with the idea for the landing page.
+However, due to my neurodivergent brain I found it hard and overwhelming to come up with a rough mock-up for a complete design.

 <details>
   <summary>image of the landing page</summary>